zama-ai/fhevm/README.md

 Interaction with the same KMS will happen either through an external Ethereum blockchain (fhEVM), providing an API via a smart contract, or through a gateway service.

-### Design

-Please consult the [design specification](design.md) for details on the design and the individual components.

 ### Implementation

 The KMS is implemented as a gRPC service using the [tonic](https://github.com/hyperium/tonic) crate.